bartroozendaal/fsarduino.com/_posts/2021-02-01-First electricity.md

 The first electricity is connected.
 I come one outlet short, so that will follow tomorrow and then everything will be connected to the power.
 Not a lot of work to be done today; doing this next to your daytime job is sometimes a bit tiring.
 Tomorrow's another day.
 ![First electricity](assets/First electricity.jpg)
+Not quite sure if I have enough room behind the monitor to feed the power cables, but we'll see in a few days when I can hang it.
+If not, I'll work around it.
+Not too worried about it tbh...